seymourtang/agora-rest-client-java/agora-rest-client-core/src/main/java/io/agora/rest/services/cloudrecording/README.md

                 .appId(appId)
                 .credential(credential)
                 // Specify the region where the server is located.
-                // Optional values are CN, NA, EU, AP, and the client will automatically
+                // Optional values are CN, US, EU, AP, and the client will automatically
-                // switch to use the best domain name according to the configured region .regionArea(region)
+                // switch to use the best domain name according to the configured region .domainArea(DomainArea.CN)
                 .build();

         // Initialize CloudRecordingClient